-Students can choose to pursue a PhD in Computer Science or Computer Engineering.
+Students can choose to pursue a PhD in Computer Science or a PhD in Computer Engineering.
 The requirements vary for each degree.
 Here are the core requirements:

-- Complete 72 units of regular courses (at least 33 units), seminars (at least 3 units), and research credits (at least 24 units), including 9 units of breadth requirements for both the PhD in Computer Science and Computer Engineering degrees.
+- Complete 72 units of regular courses (at least 33 units), seminars (at least 3 units), and research credits (at least 24 units), including 9 units of breadth requirements for both the PhD in Computer Science degree and the PhD in Computer Engineering degree.

-- Pass milestones demonstrating abilities to understand research literature, communicate orally and in writing, and formulate a detailed research plan.
-These milestones include an oral qualifying examination, a portfolio review for admission to candidacy, and a dissertation proposal defense, culminating in a dissertation defense.
+- Pass milestones that demonstrate the ability to understand research literature, to communicate orally and in writing, and to formulate a detailed research plan.
+These milestones include an oral qualifying examination, a portfolio review for admission to candidacy, and a dissertation proposal defense that culminates in a dissertation defense.

 For more information, please refer to the Doctoral Program Guide on our website.